system76/docs/_articles/containers.md

 ### Enter the container

-Let's enter the container with this command:
+Enter the container with this command:

 ```
 lxc exec first -- /bin/bash